Chapter 18: The Road Home

 “Bark… it’s OK, don’t beat yourself up about it,” Cream said, standing up and walking towards the bear.
 She placed a hand on his left shoulder and looked directly into his eyes.
 “We gambled and they called our bluff.
 Everyone knew the risks, even Tails, who’s a pretty cautious guy in general.
 And yet he still agreed to go with us.
 He still agreed to follow you.”

 The gunner placed his larger paw atop the hand that rested on his shoulder.
-He squeezed lightly. “…Thanks Cream,” Bark said, smiling sadly. “…I needed that.”
+He squeezed lightly, understanding the hidden message in her words. “…Thanks Cream,” Bark said, smiling sadly. “…I needed that.”